goofballLogic/hyperset/hs2-api.md

 An itemOrTemplate *must* conform to the shape outlined for items in the **getItem** method
 #####isExistingItem
 If the item was found, this value *must* be truthy.
 If a template is returned, this value *must* be falsy.

+##getTemplate( collectionName, itemId, callback )
+This method should callback with a template for the given id.
+It is not necessary to check whether the item already exists or not